arushbaluni/WorstBuy/README.md

 ## Usage

-To start the program, execute the `main()` function from the console:
+To start the program, execute the command from the terminal in the same directory where the project is:

 ```bash
 python main.py